zauberzeug/field_friend/README.md

 #### Setup

 1. ensure you can login via ssh without providing a password (via `ssh-copy-id` command)
-2. ensure you have [LiveSync](https://github.com/zauberzeug/livesync) installed with `python3 -m pip install livesync`
+2. ensure you have [LiveSync](https://github.com/zauberzeug/livesync) installed with <br> `python3 -m pip install livesync`
-3. ensure the latest version of the docker image is installed on the Field Friend by syncing the code as described below and then running `./docker.sh uppull`
+3. ensure the latest version of the docker image is installed on the Field Friend by syncing the code as described below and then running <br> `./docker.sh uppull`
-4. Optional: ensure the correct docker containers are loaded on startup by running `./docker.sh stopall && ./docker.sh uppull && ./docker.sh install`
+4. Optional: ensure the correct docker containers are loaded on startup by running <br> `./docker.sh stopall && ./docker.sh uppull && ./docker.sh install`
 5. Optional: update the [Lizard](https://lizard.dev) microcontroller firmware on your Robot Brain by accessing the Field Friend web interface and navigating to the "Developer" options

 #### Deploy and Change Code